gavinhassall/gavinhassall.github.io/teaching.md

 #### Teaching Recognition

 - Departmental teaching prize from the University of Warwick, awarded in Autumn 2022 and Autumn 2023
-- Average student evaluation score of 4.7 / 5 for:
-  "The tutor was well prepared for the classes" (2021–2024)
+- Average student evaluation score of 4.7/5 for, "The tutor was well prepared for the classes" (2021–2024)